Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Results

 \subsection{Branching Factor}

-The branching factor of a \gls{hwkpp} is the average number of ``child'' (endogenous) events triggered by each ``parent'' (exogenous) event.
-It is a key parameter that determines the self-exciting behavior of the process.
-Mathematically, the branching factor is defined as \( BF = \int_{0}^{\infty} \phi(t) dt \), where $\phi(t)$ is the triggering kernel in \cref{eqn:generalhwk}.
-The branching factor equation for the \gls{hwkexp}, \gls{hwk2exp}, and \gls{hwkpl} is shown in the x-axis label of \cref{fig:bf} (a),(b),(c), respectively.
-The branching factor \( BF \) determines the stability of a \gls{hwkpp}.
-If \( BF < 1 \), the process is subcritical, meaning each onset triggers fewer than one new child onset on average, leading to a stable process.
-If \( BF = 1 \), the process is critical, where each onset triggers exactly one child onset on average, maintaining a delicate balance between exploding versus stability of onset generation.
-If \( BF > 1 \), the process is supercritical, where each onset triggers more than one child onset on average, potentially resulting in an explosive cascade of events.
-Understanding \( BF \) is essential for assessing the long-term behavior and stability of a \gls{hwkpp}.
+The branching factor of a \gls{hwkpp} is the average number of ``child'' (endogenous) onsets triggered by each ``parent'' (exogenous) onset, defined as \( BF = \int_{0}^{\infty} \phi(t)\, dt \), where $\phi(t)$ is the triggering kernel in \cref{eqn:generalhwk}.
+The corresponding expressions for the \gls{hwkexp}, \gls{hwk2exp}, and \gls{hwkpl} are $\alpha$, $\alpha_0 + \alpha_1$, and $\frac{k}{p-1}c^{1-p}$ respectively.
+The branching factor governs process stability: $BF < 1$ is subcritical (stable), $BF = 1$ is critical, and $BF > 1$ is supercritical, yielding a potentially explosive cascade of onsets.